swiftlang/swift-evolution/proposals/0410-atomics.md

 ### A different name for the `Synchronization` module

-In the initial [return for revision notes](https://forums.swift.org/t/returned-for-revision-se-0410-atomics/68522), the language steering group suggested the name of this module to be `Atomics` as a strawman.
+In its [notes returning the initial version of this proposal for revision](https://forums.swift.org/t/returned-for-revision-se-0410-atomics/68522), the Swift Language Steering Group suggested the strawman name `Atomics` as a for this module.
 I think this name is far too restrictive because it prevents other similar low-level concurrency primitives or somewhat related features like volatile loads/stores from sharing a module.
 It would also be extremely source breaking for folks that upgrade their Swift SDK to a version that may include this proposed new module while depending on the existing [swift-atomics](https://github.com/apple/swift-atomics) whose module is also named `Atomics`.

-We shouldn't be afraid of source breaks with potential conflicting module names when introducing a new module to the standard libraries.
-However, we have a known package using this name who is widely used and would be very source breaking for those using the atomics package.
+We shouldn't be afraid of conflicting module names causing spurious source breaks when introducing a new module to the standard libraries; however, in this case, the direct precursor is prominently using this name, and reusing the same module name would cause significant breakage.
+We expect this package will need to remain in active use for a number of years, as it will be able to provide reimplementations of the constructs proposed here without the ABI availability constraints that come with Standard Library additions.

 ### Rename `AtomicValue` to `AtomicWrappable`

 Another review note from the [revision notes](https://forums.swift.org/t/returned-for-revision-se-0410-atomics/68522) was the naming of the `AtomicValue` protocol.
-By API design guidelines it probably makes more sense to name this `AtomicWrappable` with our current design, however this proposal proposes `AtomicValue` because we feel the precedent set by the [swift-atomics](https://github.com/apple/swift-atomics) package might make it easier for folks to migrate their existing atomic code to the standard library's new atomic facilties as well as be more familiar with the API in general.
+By API design guidelines it probably makes more sense to name this `AtomicWrappable` with our current design, however this proposal proposes `AtomicValue` because we feel the precedent set by the [swift-atomics](https://github.com/apple/swift-atomics) package will make it easier for folks to migrate their existing atomic code to the standard library's new atomic facilities.

 ## References